I have known only one person in my life that has ever uttered the phrase “that’s too much garlic”. Yes, I’m still friends with them.

 Though this dip is used as a condiment for many Greek recipes its biggest claim to fame is as a side-dish for bakaliaros (fried cod) that is the traditional food served on Greek Independence Day.
 Think of it as the stuffing for the Thanksgiving turkey.
 Would you really have one without the other?
 If so, I don’t know that I can be friends with you (but I probably can).

-There are two main ways in which skordalia can be prepared, either with a base of potatoes or bread.
+There are three traditional ways in which skordalia can be prepared, either with a base of potatoes, bread, or nuts (usually walnuts).
 I’m a much bigger fan of the bread version, so that’s what I have here.
 The debate as to which is better is almost as intense as the Twilight series debate of “Team Edward” or “Team Jacob”.
 I guess if you’re a garlic fan, you’re “Team Jacob” (or like me, you don’t care!).

 - white bread like Italian or French (though regular white bread will work), crusts removed and set aside, bread torn into 1 inch-ish sized chunks